 - Use healthy cooking oils, such as olive oil or coconut oil.

-- Reduce or eliminate trans-fatty acids, found in commercially-baked goods, such as cookies, crackers, cakes, and donuts.
-They are also found in French fries, onion rings, processed foods, and margarine.
+- Reduce or eliminate trans-fatty acids, found in commercially-baked goods, such as cookies, crackers, cakes, and donuts, French fries, onion rings, processed foods, and margarine.

 - Limit carbonated beverages.
 They are high in phosphates, which can leach calcium from your bones.